brianhdk/integration-service/README.md

     }
 }
 ```
-Shows how to use the Custom Connection by taking a dependency on **IDbFactory<CustomDb>**.

 ###IDbFactory<TConnection>
-This factory gives you access to any custom connection you register.
+This factory gives you access to any custom connection that you register.

 The Factory exposes the underlying IDbConnection but more importantly it allows you to create an **IDbSession** against that connection.
 The **IDbSession** is a very thin Adapter on top of Dapper (https://github.com/StackExchange/dapper-dot-net), giving you few but powerful options to work against your database.
 If you need to open up the full capabilities of Dapper, then you can simply use it's extension methods, see example below: